brockbreacher/Join-Bot-Invite-Generator/README.md

 # Join-Bot Invite Generator
- A Page To Easily Generate and show an invite link for a self hosted Join-Bot Instance with the correct, minimal permissions for the bot.
+A simple page to easily generate and display an invite link for a self-hosted Join-Bot Instance with the correct, minimal permissions for the bot.

 Instructions:
 =============